HoaxParagon/C64_1541_SERIAL_TO_USB/README.md

 Open source project to interface a Commodore 64 1541 5.25" floppy disk drive with serial to USB.
 This project is aimed at backing up C64 disks for historical benefit before the disks end up experiencing data decay and disappearing for good.

 NOTE: this may take a while between school and work, don't expect magic by tomorrow.
 I also have to check and fix the operation of at least one of the 1541s I recently got.
+NOTE2: I'm hoping to get started on this in the next coming months.
+Life has been crazy for us all but soon mine will settle down a bit.
+I'm looking forward to having a repo of ripped C64 disks.

 Interface version: 0.000
 Script version: 0.000